 Please submit a written report for following students to read on Mobility Online and forward your Transcript of Records to the International Office.

 A semester abroad should be planned at least one year in advance.
-Participate in university events for studying abroad and see
+Join our info sessions and preparational events for studying abroad (event flyer)!

 The compulsory internship or a short internship during the semester break can be completed abroad.
 Both possibilites are explained in detail on iLearn.
 Please clarify regulations specified by the Administration Centre.